codeccoop/forms-bridge/README.md

 Then you can rename your form fields `street` and `city` as `address.street` and `address.city` and cast them as strings.
 JSON fingers will create the nested array on your form submission payload and remove the original fields.

-## Addons

-Addons are moduls that allow Forms Bridge to be connected with special backends.
-This addons are available:

-1. **REST API**: The default addon, always active.
-With this addon you can bridge your form submissions over the REST API of your backends.
-1. **Odoo**: With this addon you can bridge your forms to Odoo over the JSON-RPC API.
-Fill the gap between your CMS and your ERP and scale up your business.
-2. **Google Sheets**: With this addon you can get your form submissions synchronized with google spreadsheets.
-Focus on your data, share it with your team and don't bother them with the wordpress admin page.
-3. **FinanCoop**: Addon to bridge forms to the FinanCoop Odoo's module.
-This module is intended to manage subscription and loan requests for cooperatives and non-profit organizations.

-To get more details about this addons, go the the [documentation](./docs/Addons.md).

 ## Developers